 - Alternate Therapeutics

 We have been investigating a large number of potential therapeutics for anti-cancer activity in vitro and in mouse models.
-We have made the most progress in testing the efficacy of exposure to a specific electromagnetic field as an anti-cancer treatment.
+We made the most progress in testing the efficacy of exposure to a specific electromagnetic field as an anti-cancer treatment.
 This project was developed in collaboration with Dr Michael Persinger.
 We have shown that daily exposure to this specific, complex EMF can inhibit cancer cell growth in vitro and in a mouse model.
 The mechanism underlying this effect involves EMF-dependent alterations in calcium influx, via voltage-gated T channels, which alters cell signaling pathways, cyclin expression, and cell growth.
 In vivo, exposure to the EMF also seems to promote leukocyte influx into the tumour.
-Studies are in place to more completely understand the mechanistic basis of this affect, examine the possibility of synergism with other agents, and develop a clinically testable apparatus.
+We still plan to more completely understand the mechanistic basis of this affect, examine the possibility of synergism with other agents, and develop a clinically testable apparatus.

-We have also shown that the South American traditional plant, Uncaria tomentosa (Cat’s claw), can inhibit inflammatory responses in monocytes and can promote apoptosis in some cancer cells.
+We also showed that the South American traditional plant, Uncaria tomentosa (Cat’s claw), can inhibit inflammatory responses in monocytes and can promote apoptosis in some cancer cells.
 This appears related to the inhibition of the NF-kB transcription factor (subunit p50) in response to treatment with Uncaria extracts.
 Treatment with Uncaria tomentosa extracts can also inhibit cancer growth in a mouse model.

 ● Adhesion-dependent signaling